UOttawa-Social-Housing-Dash/DASH-Proto/DASH-presentations/README.md

-This folder contain presentations on DASH project categorized by time.
+This folder contains presentations on the DASH project, organized by time.